Operator theory and function theory in Drury-Arveson space and its quotients: The isomorphism problem for complete Pick algebras

 \section{The isomorphism problem for complete Pick algebras}

 Let $V\subseteq \cM_d$ be a variety as in Section \ref{subsec:quot_var}.
 A natural problem is to study how the structures of $V$ and $\cM_V$ are related, and to try to classify the algebras $\cM_V$ in terms of the varieties.
 Theorem \ref{thm:universal_Pick_algebra} gives this problem additional motivation.
+The circle of problems related to this theme is referred to as \emph{the isomorphism problem}.
+We refer the reader to the survey \cite{SalSh16} for a detailed treatment.